A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

 amortized patching cost in expectation.
 Naively applying~\eqref{eq:int} for each $i$ to get $\alpha_i \le \eps L/2^i$ and putting this bound into \eqref{eq:badbound}, gives an undesirably high cost of $\Oh(\eps \log L)$.

 To get this cost down to $\Oh(\eps)$, we need to use a more refined argument.
-Intuitively, we exploit that in the worst case the bound $\alpha_i(x) \le \eps L/2^i$ is tight only for a single $i=i^*$.
-Subsequently, we show that for levels above and below $i^*$ we have a geometrically decreasing series of costs, which will show that the cost in \eqref{eq:badbound} is bounded by $\Oh(\eps)$.
+We exploit the fact that the bound $\alpha_i(x) \le \eps L/2^i$ is tight only for a single $i=i^\ast$ in the worst case.
+Subsequently, we show that for levels above $i^\ast$ we have a geometrically decreasing series of costs, which will demonstrate that the cost in \eqref{eq:badbound} is bounded by $\Oh(\eps)$.
+Since we amortize the cost by the length of the tour inside a cell, we should increase the precision as we move to levels below $i^\ast$.
+Intuitively, for level $i^\ast+1$ the number of intersections is halved, while the tour length (which should be proportional to the area of the cell) is divided by four.
+This suggests that the number of portals should be inversely proportional to the number of crossings.

 In our proof we formalize this with a charging scheme based on the distance of the crossing to the next crossing on the horizontal line.